A portion of this content was originally published on New York Law Journal.

 This article will discuss the factors and principles used by the appellate courts in making this determination.

 Application of these factors and principles in particular cases Is often troubling and unpredictable.
-Therefore, when in doubt the practitioner should plead and proceed under malpractice statutes and case law.
+Therefore, when in doubt, the practitioner should plead and proceed according to malpractice statutes and case law.

 Whether an action is determined to raise claims of medical malpractice or ordinary negligence affects the application of the relevant statute of limitations (SOL).
 As per CPLR section 214, ordinary negligence actions are governed by the 3 yr.
 SOL while medical malpractice actions fall under CPLR section 214-a which generally specifies a 2 and ½ yr.
 SOL.
 Therefore, in the context of specific negligence claims against doctors, health care professionals and hospitals what tests, factors and legal principles have the courts applied to make this distinction?